 Gain the specialist skills and knowledge required to work as a sports therapist.

-At Essex, Sports Therapy students work as a supervised Sports Therapist on placement, gaining real-life experience and confidence using the skills and knowledge taught to become an autonomous practitioner.
-You will also develop a range of treatment options including electrotherapy, exercise and manual skills.
+At Essex, our sports therapy students work as a supervised sports therapist on placement, gaining real-life experience and confidence using the skills and knowledge taught to become an autonomous practitioner.

 Want to quiz us about this subject?
 Got a question that just needs answering?
 Get in touch and we’ll do our best to email you back shortly.